capralifecycle/liflig-repo-metrics/README.md

 This repo is built and deployed automatically on pushes to master.

-## Tech overview

-- npm workspaces for multi-package setup
-- Makefile for task coordination
-- TypeScript
-- Esbuild for bundling of Lambda functions
-- Vite for bundling of webapp
-- ESLint and Prettier
-- CDK for infrastructure
-- AWS Lambda

 ## Manually updating repo-metrics

-Two lambdas have to be invoked to run a manual update of repo-metrics:
+Two lambdas have to be invoked to run a manual update of the live instance of repo-metrics:

+Run these using AWS Vault and the `liflig-incubator-admin` role.

-- Collect: `make collect-remotely`
+- Collector: `make collect-remotely`
-- Aggregate: `make aggregate-remotely`
+- Aggregator: `make aggregate-remotely`

 ## Contributing